Stone Cold Steve Austin: Austin 3:16 and rise to superstardom (1996–1997)

 His raw speech, which included the word "ass" and the unintentional sacrilegious reference, sparked the gradual cultivation of his persona as a foul-mouthed, sadistic and antihero character.
-After defeating Yokozuna at SummerSlam, throughout August and September Austin spoke about Bret Hart, challenging him constantly and taunting him relentlessly, before Hart finally returned on Raw on October 21, 1996, after a six-month hiatus to challenge Austin to a match at Survivor Series, which he accepted.
+After defeating Yokozuna on the SummerSlam Free For All pre-show, Austin would speak about Bret Hart, challenging him constantly and taunting him relentlessly throughout August and September before Hart finally returned on Raw after a six-month hiatus on October 21 to challenge Austin to a match at Survivor Series, which he accepted.
 This would mark the start of the long Austin-Hart rivalry.